Can you think of any examples of when you might come across decimal numbers in everyday life?

 - Again, we need to compare the tens, units, tenths and hundredths, in that order.

 - To find the third highest number, go back to the other two numbers, 23.89 and 23.88.
 Comparing the hundredths, you can see that 23.89 is the higher number.
-So the top three competitors are:
+So the three fastest times are:

 - Carol (23.98)